elston/twisted-json-rpc/readme.md

 ------------

-1. Define a calss of method:
+1. Define a class of method:

 ```python
 from twisted.internet import defer